DavidHernandez/scripts-and-customizations/README.md

 # scripts-and-customizations
-A list of scripts and customizations of my shell
+A list of scripts and customizations for my shell